DF5HSE/SEPractice2021/README.md

 - the utilities' module.
 By now it contains function for password validation, which will be used in new user registration process.
 You can try it by importing `src.utils` module.
+- the REST API with endpoints for registration new users and authorization of existing ones.
+You can launch local server by `uvicorn main:app --reload` command and try out endpoins in your browser on http://127.0.0.1:8000/docs

 Also, we write `build-system-script.py`.
 You can launch it by:
 `python3 build-system-script.py <command>`.
 Available commands are: